The Sky Crawlers (film): Soundtrack

-Distribution
+Release

+Director Mamoru Oshii (right) promoting the film, 2 June 2008.

-The Sky Crawlers was distributed in Japan by Warner Bros.
-Japan.
+The Sky Crawlers was released theatrically in Japan by Warner Bros. on August 2, 2008.
 It was subsequently distributed internationally by Sony Pictures, who initially announced their plans on the film's North American premiere at the 2008 Toronto International Film Festival.
 They consequently sent this film as their entry for Best Animated Feature at the 81st Academy Awards.

 The American release of the film differs from the Japanese release in that the song used during the ending credits of the Japanese version, "Konya mo Hoshi ni Dakarete", by Ayaka, is not used in the American release.

 Reception

+Box office

+The Sky Crawlers grossed approximately $5.8million worldwide, with the vast majority of its earnings coming from Japan.
+The film had only limited theatrical releases internationally and no wide North American run.

+Critical response

 The film was an official selection of the 65th Venice International Film Festival, where it won the Future Film Festival Digital Award, and the 2008 Toronto International Film Festival.
-Later, the film competed officially at the famed Sitges - Catalan International Film Festival, where it won three separate awards: the Jose Luis Guarner Critic Award, Best Original Soundtrack (for Kenji Kawai) and an award given by the Carnet Jove Jury for "the best motion picture for a youth audience."
+Later, the film competed officially at the famed Sitges Film Festival, where it won three separate awards: the Jose Luis Guarner Critic Award, Best Original Soundtrack (for Kenji Kawai) and an award given by the Carnet Jove Jury for "the best motion picture for a youth audience."
 The film was also in the official selection at the Helsinki International Film Festival and Stockholm International Film Festival.
-The International Press Academy nominated it for the Best Motion Picture.
+The International Press Academy nominated it for Best Animated or Mixed Media Feature.
 It won Best Animation Film at the 63rd Mainichi Film Awards.
+Reviewers frequently described the film as a contemplative and introspective work, noting its emphasis on mood, sound design, and atmosphere over conventional narrative progression.
+While its visual realism and philosophical tone were widely praised, several critics observed that its deliberate pacing and minimal exposition could be challenging for general audiences.

 The film received positive reviews from film critics.
 It holds an 80% approval rating on the review aggregator website Rotten Tomatoes, based on 10 reviews with an average score of 6.86 out of 10.
 Anime News Network gave the film a B+.